Image of bamboo products

 The Grove Co. tree-free line of everyday products (including toilet paper) is made from 100 percent, fast-growing bamboo fibers.
 Our bamboo is responsibly grown on family farms in China without the use of fertilizers or pesticides, and unlike other harvested bamboo, the bamboo sourced for the Grove Co. line of paper products is not a source of food for panda bears.

-Grove also partners with the Arbor Day Foundation to replant forests across the U.S. That’s right: With every purchase of a Grove Co. paper product, you help replant American forestland.
+Grove also partners with the Arbor Day Foundation to replant forests across the U.S. You heard us right: with every purchase of a Grove Co. paper product, you help replant American forestland.

 You can choose from 3-ply tree-free toilet paper for added plushness and comfort, durable 2-ply paper towels in a roll that lasts twice as long as a traditional alternative, or our soft and absorbent 1-ply napkins or 3-ply tissues.